The Project & Place

 Welcome

-Welcome to the story of Lot50-Kanyanyapilla, L50K for short (easier to say, hey).
+Welcome to the story of Lot50-Kanyanyapilla (L50K).
 Thanks for making a virtual visit.

 There’s a fair bit to see on this site but if you have any queries or if you would like to receive email updates and newsletters please contact me: gavindmalone@gmail.com.
 Expect four newsletters a year: summer, autumn, winter and spring.